FreedomIntelligence/ApolloMoE/README.md

-   We take Apollo2-7B or Apollo-MoE-0.5B as example
+   We take Apollo2-7B or Apollo-MoE-0.5B as examples

    1. Download and extract data: